What is a Wide Area Network?

 • Latency: Delays in data transmission can affect performance.

-• Cost: Managing expenses related to infrastructure and maintenance.
+• Cost: High expenses for setup and maintenance.

 Frequently Asked Questions about Wide Area Network